pratikjagrut/hashnode-blogs-backup/clg536oop000109jk9zsy87io.md

 In Go, Mutex is implemented as a struct that contains a flag that indicates whether the lock is currently held by a goroutine or not.
 If the lock is not held, a goroutine can acquire the lock by calling the `Lock()` method on the Mutex.
 If the lock is already held by another goroutine, the calling goroutine will be blocked until the lock is released.

 When a goroutine holds the lock, it has exclusive access to the shared resource and can modify it without any interference from other goroutines.
-Once the goroutine is done with the shared resource, it can release the lock by calling the `Unlock()` method on the Mutex.
+Once the goroutine is done with the shared resource, it can release the lock by calling the `Unlock()` method on Mutex.

 ```go
 package main